- Berkeley Lake was created by Frank Coggins with the development of Berkeley Realty and Investment Company (BR&IC).

 - BLOSOMS proposes planting trees at the beach.
 BLHA funds the installation of a water meter.

-- BLHA voted to allow River Mansions residents to join.
+- BLHA voted to allow River Mansions residents (of that portion located within the City of Berkeley Lake) to join.

 - Repair made to Fowler’s Mill.